StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 // Epilogue
 add sp,#0x4
 ```
 Like with stack local variables, the prologue subtracts from `sp` to allocate stack space for passing a function argument on the stack.
 When the function `FUN_02332bac` is called, `r0`-`r3` are used for four of the arguments, and the stack is used for the last argument (set with `str r2,[sp,#0x0]`).
-The epilogue add to `sp` clean up the stack space.
+The epilogue adds to `sp` clean up the stack space.

-Inside `FUN_02332bac`, the function access the stack argument via an offset from `sp`.
+Inside `FUN_02332bac`, the function accesses the stack argument via an offset from `sp`.
 ```
 FUN_02332bac